AndrewHulme/bookmark_manager/README.md

 ////

 1 .
 Show a list of bookmarks:

 As the user,
 So that I can view quickly all my bookmarks,
 I'd like my bookmarks to show in a list

+2 .
+Add new bookmarks:

+As a user
+So that I can save a website
+I would like to add the site's address and title to bookmark manager

 # Domain Model #

 Object      | Message
 ____________|_______________
 (/homepage) |
 bookmarks   | show list of bookmarks

 homepage    | have button that directs to ALL

 /bookmarks  | erb:views
             |